zinic/crawl/core.md

 Grabbing a target removes the character's threat, meaning that they may not act on opportunity until they break from the grab.

-A grab is a standard attack that costs 1 energy point.
+A grab is an attack skill that costs 1 energy point.

+Characters that are grabbed may not move from away from their oppressor until they win an opposed strength check.
+In addition, the game master may add additional restrictions to the character when using a weapon or item held in the hand of a grabbed arm.

 #### Grapple

 Any character that has been grabbed may be grappled.
 Grappling a target character requires an opposed strength check between the attacker and the target.
 If the attacker wins this check, the target is considered grappled.

-To escape a grapple a target must make an opposed strength check against the character they are grappled by.
+To escape a grapple a target must make an opposed strength check against the character they are grappled by **at a modifier of -2**.
 If successful, the target regains their turn and is considered free.
 The target is released in the same map cell and is considered squeezing with the character that was grappling them.

-A grapple is a standard attack that costs 1 energy point.
+A grapple is an attack skill that costs 1 energy point.

+Characters that are grappled may not move at all.
+They may only attempt skills that do require movement or they may attempt to break from the grapple.

 #### Charging

 Any character with a melee attack may perform a special combat maneuver called a charge.
-A charge is an action that consumes the character’s entire turn.
-A charge grants the attacking character their full run speed (double movement).
+A charge is an a special attack action that grants the attacking character their full run speed (double movement).
+This comes at the cost of 1 energy point.

 A charge can only be performed when there are no obstacles between the attacking character and their target.
-There must also be at least 2 map cells of distance between the character and their target, otherwise the character can’t get enough of a running start to enhance the force of their attack.
+There must also be at least 2 map cells of distance between the character and their target, otherwise the character is considered unable to get enough of a running start to enhance the force of their attack.

+The charging character receives a bonus of +2 on their attack.
+Note, the character must also pay the energy point cost of the attack in addition to the energy point cost of the charge.

-The charging character receives a bonus of 2 on their attack roll.
-After the attack, the character must suffer a -2 to their defense rolls until the start of their next turn.
+After the attack, the character must suffer a -2 to any defense rolls they attempt until the start of their next turn.

 #### Climbing and Scaling